-We reviewed CMS Final Rule 9957 and associated regulations under 45 C.F.R. §155 to identify compliance requirements subject to this performance audit.
+We reviewed CMS Final Rule 9957 and associated regulations under 45 C.F.R. §155 subparts C, D, E, and K to identify compliance requirements subject to this performance audit.
 Eide Bailly worked with CCA management to identify process owners for key activities and performed interviews and walk-throughs to document processes existing during the performance audit period.
 Based on this information, Eide Bailly requested supporting documentation to help confirm our understanding of the processes identified and developed audit procedures to test the design and operating effectiveness of selected processes.